wkimble91/portfolio/README.md

-# wkimble91.github.io
+# willkimble.com
-Just a simple personal website made entirely with HTML and CSS
+Just a simple personal website made entirely with HTML and CSS.
+Hosting my resume and project links.